ZXShady/zxshady.github.io/ufcs.md

     zoo(c,tag); // ambigious
     c.zoo(tag); // finds X::zoo

+    using ::foo;
+    c.foo(); // still calls X::foo,
+    // it ignores current context of call
 }
 ```
 The lookup is simple, search the class for the member, then its bases for the member, then the namespaces of the class and its bases.
 Nothing else.
 No surprises.
-You control your type's namespace you know the functions inside it
+You control your type's namespace you know the functions inside it.

 This can be made even simpler by restricting it to the namespace of `a` only no base classes even, but I think considering base classes is logical since it is part of your API.